 - 25.0 to 29.9: overweight

-BMI is calculated using one of the following two formulas, depending on the units of measurement for height and weight:
+BMI derives from one of the following two formulas, depending on the units of measurement for height and weight:

-- pounds and inches: weight (pounds) divided by [height (inches)] squared multiplied by 703
+- pounds and inches: weight (pounds) divided by [height (inches)] squared, and the result multiplied by 703

 - kilograms and meters: weight (kilograms) divided by [height (meters)] squared

-Waist circumference is a chart often used in conjunction with BMI.
-It is based on the idea that a larger waist can indicate a higher-than-normal weight for your height.
-According to the CDC, a healthy waistline is less than 35 inches in non-pregnant women and less than 40 inches in men.
+This is a chart often used in conjunction with BMI.
+It’s based on the idea that a larger waist can indicate a higher-than-normal weight for your height.
+According to the

-Head circumference and height and weight measurements are crucial in monitoring a child’s healthy development.
-Once your child is measured, your pediatrician will place the numbers on a chart that compares them to the average height and weight for someone your child’s age.
+Head circumference, and height and weight measurements are crucial in monitoring a child’s healthy development.
+Your pediatrician will place your child’s measurements on a chart that compares them to the average height and weight for someone your child’s age.

-These are called percentiles.
+These are known as percentiles.
 The 50th percentile indicates the average height and weight for a given age group.
-Anything above 50 is considered above average, and anything below 50 is below average.
+Any percentile above 50 is above average, and any percentile below 50 is below average.

-While percentiles are important for measuring a child’s growth and development, it is important to be realistic.
-If your child is overweight for his or her height, you must determine whether lifestyle (ex. lack of exercise or unhealthy diet) is a factor.
+While percentiles are important for measuring a child’s growth and development, it’s important to be realistic.
+If your child is overweight for their height, you must determine whether lifestyle (lack of exercise or unhealthy diet) is a factor.

 In contrast, being below average may indicate undernourishment.
 However, this is rare in the United States.
-Talk to your doctor about all the factors that can influence height and weight in children.
+Talk to your healthcare provider about all the factors that can influence height and weight in children.

-As you reach your full adult height, the focus of BMI measurements transitions towards weight management.
+As you reach your full adult height, the focus of BMI measurements transitions toward weight management.
 Adults with above-normal BMIs are encouraged to lose weight.
 The same is true for men and non-pregnant women with large waist measurements.
-Decreasing your weight by even a small percentage may help decrease your risk of heart disease and Type 2 diabetes.
+Decreasing your weight by even a small percentage may help decrease your risk of heart disease and type 2 diabetes.

-Doctors pay special attention to children and adults with BMIs in the obese range.
+Healthcare providers pay special attention to children and adults with BMIs in the obese range.
 Obesity is an epidemic that raises the risk of developing serious health conditions.
-If exercise and diet do little to reduce your weight, your doctor may suggest weight loss medications or bariatric surgery.
+If exercise and diet do little to reduce your weight, your healthcare provider may suggest weight loss medications or bariatric surgery.

-Height and weight charts are routine tools used to help diagnose potential health problems.
-While number ranges can help, there is no one-size-fits-all range for every person.
-In fact, the CDC points out that a BMI assessment is a screening tool, but it should not be the single test relied upon for any diagnosis.
+Height and weight charts are routine tools that help diagnose potential health problems.
+While number ranges can help, there’s no one-size-fits-all number for every person.
+In fact, the

-If you take your measurements at home and are outside of a normal range, it may be helpful to schedule an appointment with your doctor to ensure that no underlying health problems exist.
+If you take your measurements at home and are outside of a normal range, it may be helpful to schedule an appointment with your healthcare provider to ensure that no underlying health problems exist.

 It’s also important to pay close attention to the evolution of your child’s height and weight.
 If your child’s measurements consistently reveal wide variations above or below a certain percentile, you may need to follow up with your pediatrician.